TalYehuda-Fij/vacation-management-system/README.md

 ## Known Limitations

+- No sign-up flow — users must be added via the seed or directly in the database.
 - No email notifications on status changes.
 - No multi-tenant org support.
 - No audit log beyond `reviewed_by` and `reviewed_at`.